XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-remix.md

 ### ⚒ Adding Testnet XDC to Development Wallet

-Initially, our account would be empty, and we would require some XDC tokens to initiate blockchain transactions.
-We would use a faucet to fill our wallet with test XDC tokens for this.
+Initially, your account will be empty, and you'll need some XDC tokens to initiate blockchain transactions.
+You will use a faucet to fill our wallet with test XDC tokens for this.
 These tokens are worthless in and of themselves.
-They are simply used to test your contracts on the testnet in order to avoid losing your real money.
+They are simply used to test your contracts on the testnet in order to avoid losing your real assets.

 * First, make a copy of your wallet address.
 Your wallet address would look like **`xdc057ac7de8ad6f21c7bb0dcc6a389ff9161b3b943`**.
 These account address are interchangeable with Ethereum network.
 We can access these accounts on Ethereum network by simply changing the initial `xdc` with `0x`.

 ![](https://user-images.githubusercontent.com/60708843/190072656-cf4a819b-92e1-4eb3-948b-7c6dbc8bafc1.png)

-* After that, navigate to the [XDC faucet](https://faucet.apothem.network/).
+* Next, navigate to the [XDC faucet](https://faucet.apothem.network/).
 * Enter your XDC account address and request for Test XDC here.

 ![](https://user-images.githubusercontent.com/60708843/190073022-1d893bce-5f21-494d-8e28-20cdb9b91299.png)